ahmedcodein/salesware/README.md

     - As A User or Site Visitor, I can reach the contact page from the home page, so that I got directly to the contact page
   - **Active Page**
     - As a Site Visitor or User, I can see the page I am in using a signifier, so that I can always know what page I am at.
+  - **404 Error Page**
+    - As a Site Visitor or a Site User, I can see a user friendly error page when I request a non existing page so that I can know that this page does not exists and I can go back to the home page.
+  - **500 Error Page**
+    - As a Site Visitor or a Site User, I can see a user friendly error page when something goes wrong with my request so that I can know that there is an issue with the request and I can go back to the home page.

 Further detail on the Agile Methodology followed in this project is provided in [the Execution section/Agile Development](/README.md#32-agile-development).